 open a corporate bank account.

-Most all foreign-owned call centers, contact centers, BPOs, web development, and web design are eligible for classification as Export Enterprises and full foreign ownership.
+Most all foreign-owned "cost centers" such as call centers, contact centers, IT-BPOs, web development, and web design are eligible for classification as Export Enterprises and full foreign ownership.
 Some of these are even registered with PEZA to avail of tax and other incentives.

 The mining industry in the Philippines is regulated by the government and subject to foreign equity restrictions because of the Constitutional policy that mineral resources are owned by the State and their exploration, development, utilization, and processing are under the its full control and supervision.
 The Philippine government may however directly undertake such activities or it may enter into mineral agreements with contractors, enter into co-production, joint venture, or production sharing agreements with Filipino citizens, or corporations or associations at least 60% of whose capital is owned by Filipinos with the other 40% foreign-owned.
 These agreements may be for a period not exceeding 25 years, renewable for not more than twenty-five years, and under such terms and conditions as may be provided by Philippine law.